RobertCraigie/dotfiles/glide/blog.md

 ### How is Glide different?

-Glide holistically solves these usability issues by supporting a TypeScript [config](https://glide-browser.app/config) that lets you do _anything_[^2] you'd like to.
+Glide holistically solves these usability issues by supporting a TypeScript [config](https://glide-browser.app/config) that lets you do _anything_[^1] you'd like to.

-You can define custom [key mappings](https://glide-browser.app/keys), access the [web extensions API](https://glide-browser.app/extensions), spawn arbitrary [processes](https://glide-browser.app/api#glide.process), define [macros](https://glide-browser.app/api#glide.keys) and more.

-Glide can support APIs and functionality that will never be supported in web extensions as the security model is flipped.
+We can support APIs and functionality that will never be supported in web extensions as the security model is flipped.
 You—the end user—are responsible for writing the config code, so there is no reason to restrict what you can do.

+In the Glide config you can define custom [key mappings](https://glide-browser.app/keys), access the [web extensions API](https://glide-browser.app/extensions), spawn arbitrary [processes](https://glide-browser.app/api#glide.process), define [macros](https://glide-browser.app/api#glide.keys) and more.

 Here's a small example that adds <kbd>g</kbd>+<kbd>c</kbd> as a key mapping to switch to the calendar tab: